Antenna TV

 Antenna TV is an American digital television network owned by Nexstar Media Group.
-The network's programming consists of classic television series, primarily sitcoms, from the 1950s to the 1990s.
+The network's programming consists of classic television series, primarily sitcoms, from the 1960s to the early 2000s.
 Antenna TV's programming and advertising operations are headquartered in the WGN-TV studios in Chicago.
 The network's operations are overseen by Sean Compton, who serves as the president of networks for Nexstar.

 The network is available in many media markets via the digital subchannels of over-the-air television stations, and on select cable television providers through a local affiliate of the network and IPTV.
-However, as of 2025, it is not available on any streaming service with the network's owner, Nexstar not interested in this platform.
+In July 2026, the network was added to Hulu + Live TV, marking the first time the network was added to a national streaming provider after initially rejecting the platform.

 Antenna TV broadcasts 24 hours a day in either 480i standard definition or 720p high definition depending on market.